instacart/formula/docs/Integration.md

         // function from which we we can get the task id. val taskId = key.taskId

-        // This function needs to return Flowable<TaskDetailRenderModel>
+        // This function needs to return Observable<TaskDetailRenderModel>
         component.taskRepo.findTask(taskId).map { task ->
             TaskDetailRenderModel(
                 description = task.description,